Generating Synthetic Computed Tomography for Radiotherapy: SynthRAD2023 Challenge Report: Material and methods

 For clarification throughout the paper, we defined the term `metric group' to refer to one of the three categories of evaluation metrics: image similarity metrics (MAE, PSNR, and SSIM), photon dose metrics (MAE\textsubscript{dose}, DVH\textsubscript{metric}, and $\gamma$), and proton dose metrics (MAE\textsubscript{dose}, DVH\textsubscript{metric}, and $\gamma$).

 Our objective was to analyze the correlation within and between metric groups.
-We employed visual assessments to illustrate correlations within a metric group to achieve this.
+To achieve this, we employed visual assessments to illustrate correlations within a metric group.
 We used the Spearman rank correlation coefficient \(\rho\) \citep{spearman} to quantify correlations between all metrics.
 This coefficient considers the ordinal relationship between the ranks of single test case performances, providing robustness against variations in the scale and direction of the values.